BelmoMusta/ObjectValidation/README.md

 Developed in order to check if an instance of a class is valid according to the predicates given as annotations on its fields.

+The fields to be validated can also be put on a list of criteria, this can be done without the annotatoins aspect.

 It prevents the classic control flow like the if-else blocks.

 ## Example of use :